EricMFink/PRcasebook/_pages/Part2.md

 - Champerty is litigation funding in exchange for a percentage of any recovery, and

 - Barratry is frivolous litigation. {% marginnote "margin-note-id" "The word 'champerty' derived from the Old French word _champart_, which referred to a feudal lord’s claim to a share of the produce of the land worked by a vassal.
-The word 'barratry' derived from the Old French word _barater_, which meant '"to deceive.'" %}
+The word 'barratry' derived from the Old French word _barater_, which meant 'to deceive.'" %}

 The prohibition was intended to prevent frivolous and abusive litigation.
 The concern was that nobles would abuse the courts to harass their enemies and extort settlements. {% marginnote "margin-note-id" "In practice, the law prohibited champerty, but may have permitted maintenance without champerty." %}